SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 Additionally,
 you cannot reassign ``classInstance`` to a different class instance because it's a constant reference.
-..
-XXX the "because" comes pretty late in this sentence - reword?
 This feature of being able to change the underlying variable properties of the same instance is something unique you get when working with classes.